 - How can you as a student, academic or other staff member in higher education promote and defend academic freedom and related values?

-Since its initial launch, the MOOC has enrolled nearly 5,000 participants from 134 countries.
-This free course begins on August 23 and will be available on-demand through May 27.
+Since its initial launch, the MOOC has enrolled over 5,000 participants from 140 countries.
+There are two launch dates for the free course during the 2022-2023 academic year.
+The first begins on September 12, 2022 and the second begins on March 6, 2023.
 It is free and available to anyone with internet access.
 The material is divided into 3 weeks with an expected workload of 3 hours per week.
 There is ample opportunity for discussion with fellow course participants from around the world.
 SAR staff are here to discuss how you can integrate the MOOC into your existing online course, and can offer suggestions for complementary course assignments for each module.
 For course integration questions and support, please write to firstname.lastname@example.org.